-Currently the [email protected] are available in five models, two with outdoor kitchens.
+Currently, the T@Bs are available in five models, two with outdoor kitchens.
 Two levels of trims are available for each model type.
 The TAB teardrop trailers in the Little Guy line are not cheap.
 An entry-level TAB teardrop trailers is almost twice the price of an entry-level trailer from many manufacturers.
 But you can clearly see that you get what you pay for.
 Many of the trailers I stepped into (and jumped right back off of) seemed they wouldn’t last beyond a few camping seasons.
 The Little Guys are built like tanks.
 Not a wobble to be found.
 Obvious quality materials.
 Obvious good craftsmanship.
 You’re not fitting a family of four past the toddler stage into one of these cuties, but for two people looking for a super cute super smart trailer, they’re hard to beat.

 If you’re interested in trying out a TAB teardrop trailers before you buy, this is a great place to start.